Latest on the banking crisis: Failures of Silicon Valley, Signature; other struggling banks; another Fed rate hike and more

-The banking system has been shaken up by a number of high-profile bank failures, a volatile stock market and global banking concerns over the past two weeks.
-The catalyst was the abrupt closure of Silicon Valley Bank (SVB), which was the first FDIC-insured bank to fail in two years.
+Throughout March, the banking system was shaken up by a number of high-profile bank failures, a volatile stock market and global banking concerns over the past few weeks.
+The catalyst was the abrupt closure of Silicon Valley Bank (SVB), the first FDIC-insured bank to fail in two years.

 SVB was previously one of the largest banks serving the tech startup industry — and the 16th largest bank in the U.S. overall.
 After the bank was forced to sell bonds at a loss, its stock price plummeted and depositors panicked, leading to a classic bank run.
 This was the second-largest bank failure in U.S. history.
 The third-largest came just days later when Signature Bank ceased operations.